 Trello is pretty much a completely open system.
 This makes it super configurable – it is literally up to you to design a system and methodology which works for you.
-Trello is not limited to PM per se, you can use for anything in reality.
+Trello is not limited to PM per se, you can use it for anything.

-That’s why in our examples above, we mentioned that we’ve seen Trello used for anything, from managing a publishing site to software development to managing marketing campaigns.
+That’s why in our examples above, we said that Trello can be used for anything, from managing a publishing site to software development to managing marketing campaigns.
 Anything, where you could use a board with sticky notes to serve as a reminder of the things you do to do – Trello, can be used to manage it.

 2. Visual Progression

-One of the beautiful things about working with Trello is getting things done by moving them from one vertical list to the next.
-Once a task is done from its current stage, you simply have to drag it and drop it to the next stage.
+One of the beautiful things about working with Trello is moving tasks from one vertical list to the next.
+Once a task is ready from its current stage, you simply drag it and drop it to the next stage.
 That is an immensely satisfying step – where you can literally see your task making progress.
-It’s something incredibly simple, yet is such a powerful way of visualizing and seeing progress being made on projects.
+It’s something incredibly simple, but powerful way of visualizing and seeing progress on projects.

 1. Will it work for you?

 We would dare say that Trello’s strength can also be its weakness.
-Any service which is incredibly flexible requires it to be organized in a way which makes sense for the people using it.
+Flexible services are organized in a way which makes sense for the people using them.

-The first thing that a company using Trello needs to do is to make sure they create a process which works for them.
+The first thing that a company using Trello needs to do, is to create a process which works for them.
 It is up to the company using Trello to make it work.

-Now, companies might attempt to use the processes of other companies or users which they’ve seen, but this is not necessarily a solution which works for everybody.
+Now, companies might attempt to use the processes of other companies or users which they’ve seen.
+This is not necessarily a solution which works for everybody.
 A specific process which works for one company in a specific industry is not necessarily the right solution for another company.